LAWYER

 What is something you’re really proud of in your career?

-I belong to one of the women’s association here in Valencia for the last 15 years.
+I belong to one of the women’s association here in Valencia for 1 years.
 We weren’t many at the time, now we are over 300, nearly 350.
 It’s called EVAP.
 This federation belongs to BPW – International Federation of Business and Professional Women.
 I’m always trying to avoid discrimination against women, but not just in terms of violence against us, but with discrimination especially with salaries and especially to get better opportunities and positions in companies.
 I met somebody who recommended me to join when I came back from England and then I joined them and I’m so proud to be part of them.

 For a while, I was the secretary of the association but now I am the representative of the association and the town hall.
 There is a ‘Consell de la Dona’, which is a body for the town hall to ask for references or a consultant body from the town hall.
 We’ve been asked about presenting reports or making proposals and for helping women in Valencia.
 What we want is to give visibility and to empower women.
 Mostly, it is visibility because we want to help normal women have their own businesses and to be represented as well.
 We have lots of committees such as the health committee and networking committee.
 One of our biggest days, if not the biggest day, is the equal payday.
 We do a lot activities for everyone to make them aware that it’s still a problem.
 We are a range of all types of women, even from different political parties but we have the same target: reduce discrimination between men and women.